 LSAT Logical Reasoning Tips

-The logical reasoning portion of the test is in two sections.
-This means that it will comprise half of your score.
+The logical reasoning portion of the test is the first section.
 It is intense and fast-paced.
 You will have 35 minutes to answer between 24 and 26 questions.
-You’ll do that two times.

-Many students think this part of the exam is the most difficult, but there are ways to practice and prepare.
+For many students, this part of the exam can be the most difficult, but there are ways to practice and prepare.

 Here are some helpful LSAT logical reasoning tips.